-To better focus the EIS, the Proponent shall identify the key issues related to the Project.
+The Proponent shall identify the key issues related to the Project.
 The issues can be revised and adjusted in relation to the information acquired in the field and during consultations held by the Proponent in the preparation of the EIS.